datenguide/datenguide/README.md

+# Datenguide

+[![Build Status](https://travis-ci.com/datenguide/datenguide.svg?branch=master)](https://travis-ci.com/datenguide/datenguide)

 Datenguide is your guide to understanding and using German official statistics.
 We work on an easy-to-use data portal and on learning materials around data published by the German statistics offices.

-[![Build Status](https://travis-ci.com/datenguide/datenguide.svg?branch=master)](https://travis-ci.com/datenguide/datenguide)

 ### Mission statement (draft)